dnsimple/dnsimple-support/content/articles/manage-ds-record.markdown

 ## Locating the DS records page

-To view and manage the delegation signer (DS) records for a domain, click on the DNSSEC tab on a domain's management page, then click on the <label>Manage</label> link in the DS Records section, to access the DS Records page.
+To view and manage the delegation signer (DS) records for a domain, click on the DNSSEC tab on a domain's management page, then click on the <label>Manage</label> link in the DS Records section.

 ![Manage DS Records link](/files/ds-records-manage.png)

 ## Listing DS records

-On the DS Records page, you will be able to see a list of the DS records currently configured for the domain.
+On the DS Records page, you will be able to see a list of the DS records currently provisioned for the domain.

 ![List DS Records](/files/ds-records-list.png)